nisarga-m03/ML-Voice-Classification-/README.md

 # Conclusion
 In essence, this project has successfully demonstrated the viability of using machine learning for music genre classification.
 The findings and insights gained contribute not only to the understanding of audio feature importance but also open avenues for future research and development in the field of music informatics.

-I extend my heartfelt thanks to Compsoft Technologies and TIE for the incredible opportunity to contribute to this impactful project.
 This experience has been instrumental in refining my skills and gaining a strong foothold in machine learning with Python.